Who Was Raden Adjeng Kartini?

-Raden Adjeng Kartini was born on April 21, 1879, in Mayong, Indonesia.
-In 1903, she opened the first Indonesian primary school for native girls that did not discriminate based on social standing.
+Raden Adjeng Kartini opened the first Indonesian primary school for native girls that did not discriminate based on social standing in 1903.
 She corresponded with Dutch colonial officials to further the cause of Javanese women's emancipation up until her death, on September 17, 1904, in Rembang Regency, Java.
 In 1911, her letters were published.

 When Kartini reached adolescence, Javanese tradition dictated that she leave her Dutch school for the sheltered existence deemed appropriate to a young female noble.